Point of Contact (novel): Plot summary

 Days later, Rhodes is arrested for conspiring to crash the stock market.
-Brown is given a proper burial in his hometown in the state of Iowa, where Ryan as well as his father, President Ryan, and members of the intelligence community attend.
-A flashback establishes that Brown was honored in the CIA for saving Rhodes from an ambush by Zvezdev in Sofia, Bulgaria in 1985, where he had seemingly killed the Bulgarian intelligence officer.
+Paul is given a proper burial in his hometown in the state of Iowa, where Jack as well as his father, President Ryan, and members of the intelligence community attend.
+A flashback establishes that Paul was honored in the CIA for saving Rhodes from an ambush by Zvezdev in Sofia, Bulgaria in 1985, where he had seemingly killed the Bulgarian intelligence officer.
 Meanwhile, Zvezdev was implied to have been killed by the North Koreans for failing to do his job, and his remains were then stuffed in a kimchi jar.